Can LASIK Fix Astigmatism?

-An analogy that's often used to describe this is to say the cornea is shaped like a football rather than like a baseball.
+An analogy that's often used to describe this is to say the cornea is shaped like an American football rather than like a baseball.
 Another is to say that an eye with astigmatism is shaped like an egg or the back of a spoon, rather than like a ping-pong ball.

 The ultra-precise lasers used for LASIK surgery can be programmed to reshape the cornea so the front surface of the eye is more symmetrical, thereby eliminating vision problems caused by astigmatism.